jrief/django-formset/docs/source/single-form.rst

 .. _Unprocessable Entity: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422

-For invalid forms, the client's JavaScript code handling the web component, then fills the placeholders near the offending input fields with those error messages.
+For invalid forms, the client's JavaScript code handling the webcomponent, then fills the placeholders near the offending input fields with those error messages.
 It also puts the HTML form element into an invalid state, so that it can not be re-submitted before editing.
 The response on validated forms can be used to update the database or do other processing before